Andrea-Augello/Binary-calculator/README.md

 ## Ubuntu 19.04

 ## Picocom and Minicom
-Minicom is a terminal emulator software for Unix-like operating systems, it is commonly used when setting up a remote serial console.[^7]
+Minicom is a terminal emulator software for Unix-like operating systems, it is commonly used when setting up a remote serial console.[@Minicom]

 Picocom is, in principle, very similar to minicom.
-It was designed as a simple, manual, modem configuration, testing, and debugging tool.[^10]
+It was designed as a simple, manual, modem configuration, testing, and debugging tool.[@Picocom]

 In effect, picocom is not an "emulator" per se.
 It is a simple program that opens, configures, manages a serial port (tty device) and its settings, and connects to it the terminal emulator already in use.

 In the scope of this project, it is used as a serial communications program to allow access to the serial console of the Raspberry.

-As ASCII-XFR[^8] was chosen to send the source file to the Raspberry, it
+As ASCII-XFR[@ASCII] was chosen to send the source file to the Raspberry, it

 [...]